Tags: UX Design · Analytics · A/B Testing · E-commerce

 Context: Okazje.info, 2015-2017

-Type: Individual Contributor, full cycle
+Type: Individual Contributor, End-to-End

 The Challenge